 QBO is a cloud accounting software that does not require software installation.
 Instead of your QuickBooks data being stored on your computer or network, the data is stored in the cloud.
 This means that there is no way to connect QuickBooks Desktop to QuickBooks Online, which is why you cannot manage your books using both products at the same time.

-What’s Not Imported When You Move from QuickBooks Desktop to QuickBooks Online?
+What’s not imported when you move from QuickBooks Desktop to QuickBooks Online?

 - Bank and credit card account reconciliation reports: Once you convert to QBO, you will need to start your reconciliations from where you last ended them.
 If you need access to prior reconciliation reports, you can still get them from your desktop version as long as you don’t delete it.

 - Recurring credit card charges: You’ll need to cancel your existing recurring credit card transactions in the Merchant Center.
 Once that’s done, you’ll need to rebuild them in QBO.
 This is done by building them as a recurring sales receipt.

-While you can’t transfer your inventory from a Mac computer, if you have access to a computer running Windows, you can make the transfer there.
+- Inventory from QuickBooks for Mac: While you can’t transfer your inventory from a Mac computer, if you have access to a computer running Windows, you can make the transfer there.

 - Reports: QBO contains a variety of reports that can replace many of those you’ve been using in the desktop version.
 The best solution is to find a new QBO report and begin using it.

-How Do I Upload a Company File to QuickBooks Online?
+How do I upload a company file to QuickBooks Online?

 The steps outlined in this article essentially allow you to upload your company file to QBO.
 However, the QBO support team must take the data and put it in a readable format before you can use it, which is why it is not immediately available once you complete the final step.

-Bottom Line on Switching from QuickBooks Desktop to Online
+Bottom Line: Converting QuickBooks Desktop to Online

-Congratulations on successfully converting from QuickBooks Desktop to QuickBooks Online!
-Once you’ve had a chance to check out a few of our video tutorials, please let us know what you think!
-We would love to hear from you.
+Congratulations on successfully converting from QuickBooks Desktop to QuickBooks Online.
+Once you’ve had a chance to check out a few of our video tutorials, please let us know what you think—we would love to hear from you.